Healthcare in Vietnam

-Vietnam is currently striving towards a universal health care system through government-provided social health insurance.
-In 2018, about 87% of the population had health insurance coverage.
+As a lower-middle income country according to the World Bank, Vietnam is currently striving towards a universal health care system through government-provided social health insurance.
+In 2024, as implemented under the Law on Health Insurance and as reported by Nguyen The Manh, the director general of the Vietnam Social Security (VSS) agency, about 93.4% of the population had health insurance coverage, with nearly 13,000 public and private health facilities receiving over 174 million visits.
 The government fully covers the health insurance costs of the poor, ethnic minorities, children under 6, and elderly people over 80.

+Legal framework

+Vietnam's 1992 constitution established a right to healthcare for all citizens.
+The National Vietnam Health Insurance Program was created the same year.
+The Healthcare Fund for the Poor was established in 2003.
+A 2008 law provides for compulsory coverage for children under 6 years old, the elderly, ethnic minorities, and the poor and near-poor.
+These groups receive full subsidies and students receive partial subsidies under the 2008 law.

 Maternal and child healthcare

 In June 2011, the United Nations Population Fund released a report on The State of the World's Midwifery.
 It contained new data on the midwifery workforce and policies relating to newborn and maternal mortality for 59 countries.
 The 2015 maternal mortality rate per 100,000 births for Vietnam is 56.7.
 This is compared with 64.3 in 2008 and 157.9 in 1990.
 The under-5 mortality rate, per 1,000 births, is 24, and the neonatal mortality as a percentage of under-5's mortality is 52.
-The aim of this report is to highlight ways in which the Millennium Development Goals can be achieved, particularly Goal 4 – Reduce child mortality and Goal 5 – improve maternal death.
+The aim of this report is to highlight ways in which the Millennium Development Goals can be achieved, particularly Goal 4 – Reduce child mortality and Goal 5 – improve maternal health.
 In Vietnam the number of midwives per 1,000 live births is unavailable and the lifetime risk of death for pregnant women 1 in 850.